ChrisW-priv/PersonalVault/notes/Chain rule.md

 ---
-categories:
-- null
-- zettelkasten
+title: Chain rule
+description: A formula that expresses the derivative of a composite function `h` of
 date: 2025-02-14
-description: A formula that expresses the derivative of a composite function `h` of two functions `f` and `g` in terms of the derivatives of `f` and `g`
 tags:
   - math
   - calculus
-title: Chain rule
+categories:
+  - null
+  - zettelkasten
 ---

 ## Notation